Bald Eagle Pictures & Information, Webcam

 Bald Eagles are reverse size dimorphic, meaning that the females are larger than the males.

-According to Photographic Guide to North American Raptors, Wheeler & Clark 1995), The range in Length, Wingspan and Weight as follows: (No sex or sub-specific differences are shown).
+According to A Photographic Guide to North American Raptors, Wheeler & Clark 1995), The range in Length, Wingspan and Weight as follows: (No sex or sub-specific differences are shown).

 Length: 27-35 inches (70-90 cm)